 Borrowings outstanding under our Term Loan A currently bear interest at an annual rate of LIBOR plus 1.50%, subject to adjustment as defined in the agreement.
-If LIBOR were to increase by 100 basis points, our annual interest cost on the \$200.0 million in borrowings outstanding under our Term Loan A at December 31, 2018 would increase by approximately \$2.0 million.
+If LIBOR were to increase by 100 basis points, our annual interest cost on the \$300.0 million in borrowings outstanding under the Term Loan A at December 31, 2019 would increase by approximately \$3.0 million.

 Borrowings outstanding under our Term Loan B currently bear interest at an annual rate of LIBOR plus 2.00%, subject to adjustment as defined in the agreement.
-If LIBOR were to increase by 100 basis points, our annual interest cost on the \$491.3 million in borrowings outstanding under our Term Loan B at December 31, 2018 would increase by approximately \$4.9 million.
+We have hedged our interest rate exposure on \$350.0 million of borrowings under the Term Loan B with interest rate swaps that fix the LIBOR portion of interest payments through May 2023.
+If LIBOR were to increase by 100 basis points, our annual interest cost on the \$36.3 million in borrowings outstanding under the Term Loan B that are not hedged at December 31, 2019 would increase by approximately \$0.4 million.